MasahikoSawada/masahikosawada.github.io/_posts/en/2023-12-21-Burning-XIDs.md

 Time: 0.926 ms
 ```

-However, `ExtendCLOG()` only create pages if th eapssed XID lands on a page boundary, so the next XID must be calculated carefully same as before.
+However, `ExtendCLOG()` only create pages if the passed XID lands on a page boundary, so the next XID must be calculated carefully same as before.
 This jumps XIDs more than incrementing them.
 Expands CLOG near new XID but does nothing for preceding XIDs.

 # 4. "Fast Forward" XID internally

-Finally, the approach used by the `xid_wraparound` testing extension I recently pushed to the PostgreSQL source code.
+Finally, the approach used by the `xid_wraparound` testing extension I recently [pushed](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=e255b646a16b45823c338dadf787813fc9e191dc) to the PostgreSQL source code.

 Tough written for regression tests, the SQL functions in the exntesion can work if you installed it to your system.